davidjurgens/prosocial-conversation-forecasting/README.md

 ```

 ### Train and infer the models:
-Examples for trianing and inferring models are available [here](examples)
+Examples for training and inferring models are available [here](examples)

+You can download our model checkpoints [here](https://drive.google.com/file/d/1_o5h6ChNmwRygPXDJ2imUOyOqlgAsPf8/view?usp=sharing).

 - train an albert-based model to predict prosocial trajectory
 ```shell
 export PRETRAINED_MODELS_ROOT_DIR=path/to/pretrained/model